Aldi is buying 400 Winn-Dixie and Harveys supermarkets – KION546

 New York (CNN) — Grocery shoppers in the Southeast can expect to see more Aldi stores starting 2024.

 The German supermarket giant is acquiring Winn-Dixie and other grocery stores in the Southeast in a move to increase its presence in the region, the company announced Wednesday.
-Some of the nearly 400 Winn-Dixie locations Aldi is acquiring will keep the familiar red-and-white Winn-Dixie branding and traditional store layout, but many will convert to Aldi’s brand and bare-bones store format.
+Some of the nearly 400 Winn-Dixie locations Aldi is acquiring will keep the familiar red-and-white Winn-Dixie branding and traditional store layout.

+Aldi will be converting a “significant amount” of Winn-Dixie and Harveys stores to its bare-bones store format over the coming years, CEO Jason Hart said to CNN.

 The transaction is expected to close in the first half of 2024 and is pending regulatory approval.

-It’s part of Aldi’s plan to expand across the US – it previously announced it is opening 120 new stores with a goal of 2,400 stores by the end of 2024.
+It’s part of Aldi’s long term plan to expand across the US – it previously announced it is opening 120 new stores with a goal of 2,400 stores by the end of 2024.

-“The time was right to build on our growth momentum and help residents in the Southeast save on their grocery bills.
-The transaction supports our long-term growth strategy across the United States,” CEO Jason Hart said in a statement.
+“The Southeast is a big part of our growth initiative across the country,” Hart said.
+“In fact, it [was] a focus of our growth initiative even before this acquisition — so it was the perfect kind of confluence of factors.”

+Hart added that the acquisition could also serve as a real estate leasing opportunity for Aldi, as the stores require only about half the square footage of traditional grocery stores.

 Aldi emerged as a winner during a period of inflated food prices as customers looked for cheaper options.